ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 If the goal is to create an architecture that is resiliant across IBM Cloud zonal failures then cross zone traffic should generally be avoided.
 Routing on the enterprise could insure that all traffic destined to the cloud be organized and routed to avoid the cross zone traffic in the cloud.
 The enterprise physical concept of zones may not match the

-todo {{site.data.keyword.cloud_notm}}.
+todo cloud_notm

-todo Using the VPC Address Prefix to associate CIDR blocks with zones is identifying on premise resources with an {{site.data.keyword.cloud_notm}} zone.
+todo Using the VPC Address Prefix to associate CIDR blocks with zones is identifying on premise resources with an todo_cloud_notm zone.

 ### Spoke Egress routing
 {: #vpc-transit-spoke-egress-routing}